Tcl CFFI package (v2.0b1)

 unicharsThe value is an array of Tcl_UniChar characters and follows the same rules as chars except that the encoding is always that used by Tcl for the Tcl_UniChar type.

-The choice of using pointer, string (and unistring), or chars (and unichars) depends on the C declaration and context as well as convenience.
+The choice of using pointer, string (or unistring, winstring), or chars (or unichars, winchars) depends on the C declaration and context as well as convenience.

 The examples below illustrate use cases for each of the above to wrap these directory related functions.